Jean-Pierre Batut

-Jean-Pierre Batut (born Paris 3 July 1954) is a French bishop and theologian.
+Jean-Pierre Batut is a French bishop and theologian.
 Appointed bishop of Blois (22 November 2014) and installed there on 11 January 2015, he served in the Issy-lès-Moulineaux seminary near Paris, and as Curé of Ste.
-Jeanne de Chantal church in the XVIe Arrondissement of Paris before being appointed auxiliary bishop in Lyons (with the title of Ressiana).
+Jeanne de Chantal church in the XVIe Arrondissement of Paris before being appointed auxiliary bishop of Lyon (with the title of Ressiana).

 Career

-Hitherto best known as a theologian, his doctoral thesis explored the doctrine of divine omnipotence in patristic thought prior to the Council of Nicaea (325) and its publication in 2009 as 'Pantocrator' was well received.
+Hitherto best known as a theologian, his doctoral thesis explored the doctrine of divine omnipotence in patristic thought prior to the Council of Nicaea (325) and its publication in 2009 as Pantocrator was well received.